-Consider the compassion of the Savior.
-Friends have brought this special-needs Gentile to Jesus.
-Their friend is both deaf and mute.
-Jesus takes him away from the crowds so that the man can focus on Him and so that He can focus on the man.
-Since the man cannot hear, Jesus does some visual actions to convey what He is about to do.
-He puts His fingers into the man’s ears as if to say, “I’m going to fix what’s wrong with your ears.”
-He spits and touches the man’s tongue.
+Since Kophi can’t hear, Jesus does some visual actions to convey what He is about to do.
+He puts His fingers into Kophi’s ears as if to say, “I’m going to fix what’s wrong with your ears.”
+He spits and touches the Kophi’s tongue.
 “I’m going to fix that, as well.”

-There is one more thing Jesus does before He heals this deaf-mute man.
-He sighs.
+Then Jesus signs.
 Jesus is moved with emotion as He deals with the damage that sin has done to one of His children.
 Jesus shared in our humanity so that He could free us from the devil’s power and pain (Hebrew 2:14).
 He is a man of sorrows and familiar with suffering (Isaiah 53:3).
 He agonizes over the results of humanity’s fall into sin that have caused this extreme physical suffering upon His precious child.
 God’s beautiful creation has become damaged.
 Jesus sighs.
 He echoes the sigh of all creation at the fall into sin (Romans 8:22).

 And now Jesus is ready to commence with the healing.
-He speaks a word – that funny-sounding word, “Ephphatha.”
+To open Kophi’s closed ears, Jesus speaks a word – a funny-sounding word, “Ephphatha.”
 It may sound strange to our ears, but it is a powerful word – precisely because the Great Physician proclaims it.
 “Ephphatha.”
-It’s an Aramaic word, which is the language that Jesus spoke.
+It’s an Aramaic word, which is the language that Jesus speaks.
 “Ephphatha,” that is, “Be opened.”
 And when the Son of God speaks, things happen.

-The same fingers that formed man out of clay now reform the man’s inner ear canal.
-The same divine power that opened the floodgates to fill the oceans at creation, now opens the man’s ears to hear the flooding of sounds both strange and wonderful at the same time.
-The shackles of Satan are cast off this poor man.
-Perhaps for the first time he can hear sounds … words … music!
+The same fingers that formed man out of clay now reform Kophi’s inner ear canal.
+The same divine power that opened the floodgates to fill the oceans at creation, now opens Kophi’s ears to hear the flooding of sounds both strange and wonderful at the same time.
+The shackles of Satan are cast off Kophi.
+For the first time, he can hear sounds … words … music!
 He is released from his prison of silence.

-More importantly, we know that it is definitely part of Jesus’ divine will to heal us of our spiritual ailments.
+We don’t know if it is Jesus’ will to heal us physically.
+Thankfully, we know that it is Jesus’ divine will to heal us of our spiritual ailments.